The great wines and wine regions of Spain

 Is aged in the cask, after having been drawn off from the solera, it is fortified and then kept in a cask where it will be allowed to age without the protection of the flor.
 In this way the wine will increase its oxidation and its color will get darker, while exalting toasted and nutty aromas.
 Amontillados have a demi-sec taste because of the adding of a small percentage of Pedro Ximénez and few producers make this wine in the dry style

 » Palo Cortado

-A pretty rare and sought Jerez style, for its qualities it is often considered as a in-between wine from fino and oloroso.
-It is a particular style of dry Amontillado which after having aged for a long time, it develops the typical qualities of oloroso, that is higher structure, concentrated and creamy.
+A pretty rare and sought Jerez style, for its qualities it is often considered as an in-between wine from fino and oloroso.
+It is a particular style of dry Amontillado which after having aged for a long time, it develops the typical qualities of oloroso, which is a higher structure, concentrated and creamy.
 Palo Cortado reminds aromas of Amontillado, whereas the taste reminds an oloroso

 » Pedro Ximénez

 this style of Jerez is exclusively produced with Pedro Ximénez grape, as opposed to the other styles where Palomino is the predominant grape.
 Pedro Ximénez styles are very dense, syrupy and sweet, robust structures and complex aromas of dried fruit.
 Pedro Ximénez is generally used for sweetening other Oloroso styles, however, they are very appreciated and sold as a style of their own, in particular for being paired to desserts

 If you ever do visit Jerez I would highly recommend you take one of the tours available at most of the big-name bodegas such as Tio Pepe ( Gonzalez Byass ) or Osbourne.
 I have toured the bodegas on various occasions, each visit as interesting as the first, the overwhelming sweet smell or fermenting Sherry is one never to be forgotten.